Mastering Dog Training: Understanding the 4 Phases of Learning

 Fluency - This is the 2nd phase and is where your dog becomes fluent or good at the behavior you are teaching it.
 Repetition and speed are the keywords here.

 Generalization - This is the 3rd phase, and it is very important.
-In fact, this is where owners sometimes get frustrated when their dog doesn’t perform at the level they had hoped.
+This is where owners sometimes get frustrated when their dog doesn’t perform at the level they had hoped.
 This is what is missing if your pup will do the skill in one place but not another.
-This is stage is where you will likely be when your dog comes home from the trainer.
-Time and experiences are the keywords here.
+This stage is where you will likely be when your dog comes home from the trainer.
+Time and experience are the keywords here.

 In the above table, each Phase is represented as follows:

 In the chart above, all three dogs are fully trained in the Recall command in various situations.
 They have proven themselves to respond 10 out of 10 times regardless of the environment and situation.
-Only Bo is fully trained in Delivery to Hand and 50yd Memory.
+Only Bo is fully trained in Delivery to Hand and 50-yard Memory.
 Bo is acquiring the Back Command.
-Henry is gaining fluency in Delivery to Hand while acquiring the 50 yd Memory skill.
+Henry is gaining fluency in Delivery to Hand while acquiring the 50-yard Memory skill.
 Lula is acquiring Delivery to Hand.

 As you can see, you can be in acquisition with one skill while you are in generalization with another skill.